npdarrington/Whats-Cookin/README.md

 - Fetch API to GET/POST data to a server
 - GitHub/Git
 ## Wins & Challenges
+### Challenges
+- Writing our tests based the wrong data -- in hindsight, we should have checked the API data supplied before writing new tests and methods.
+We learned later in the process that API datasets differed from original project's repo data and could have saved time with functionality that was unneeded (RIP `User.marioCondoMyPantry`)
+- Using API data that can be modified by multiple developers (both within our group and other students in the class).
+We're all learning how to use API data for the first time, so data was sometimes altered in ways that might not work with how our class methods were written.
+### Wins
+- Tackling complicated logic involving multiple datasets.
+- Learning how to taking advantage of Webpack features to consolidate our files into one neat bundle.
+We found that while everything doesn't have to be linked through a `html scripts` tag, the correct files must be linked in `index.js` and a chosen entry point (`scripts.js`) before deployment.
+- Using `Fetch` to `GET` and `POST` data to a server.
+- Deciding (not) to use inheritance - while this is a new feature we learned during this module, we felt that it did not offer enough advantages to be applicable for how we structured our classes.

 ## Contributors
 - [Ashley McDonald](https://github.com/aemcdonald)
 - [Hanna Kim](https://github.com/hannakim91)